wp-plugins/roost-for-bloggers/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.0.4 =
+* Limited Auto Push to 'post' types only.
+Fixes situation with other plugin's custom post types triggering notifications.

 = 2.0.3 =
 * Now with support for Scheduled Notifications!
 Bam!
 Oh, and some bugfixes and other cool stuff.